Visit Public Transport Victoria for times and more detail about public transport options.

 (for this leg of the trip the bus travels from Altona – Sunshine – Essendon – DFO Essendon – Bell Street – Coburg Station – Preston Station – Northland Shopping Centre – Bell Street – Heidelberg Station)

-The following buses stop on Burgundy Street, which is then a 3 minute walk to the Bowen Centre or Sleep/Respiratory Laboratory (see maps and directions page).
+The following buses stop on Burgundy Street, which is then a 3 minute walk to the Sleep and Respiratory Laboratory (see maps and directions page).

 513: Eltham/Glenroy via Greensborough or Lower Plenty.